Should I invite the family to my husband’s Homecoming after deployment?

 And let’s not even discuss the challenges of re-establishing your sex life together when his parents are sleeping over!

 For those important reasons, I firmly believe that family should not plan a long visit during Homecoming.
 If they are local and can make it to the ceremony, that’s great!
 They can even spend some time together and share a meal with the service member.
-But then they should leave, and give the married couple some time and space to get used to each other again to have sex.
+But then they should leave, and give the married couple some time and space to get used to each other again.Family members should not plan to visit during Homecoming.
+The spouse comes first.
+Your thoughts?
+Click To Tweet

 Unfortunately, it doesn’t always work out that way.
 I have been blessed with wonderful in-laws who rarely intrude on my time with my husband, and always ask permission to visit.
 But I have also learned that this is a rarity in military in-laws, and there are so many ways things can get ugly quickly.
 So if you and your in-laws and spouse are struggling with the Homecoming visit question, here are some ways to handle it.